Hello there, I’m Susanne, aka Whisky Queen.

 During a Zoom meeting in 2020, a judge for a photography competition in my camera club gave me this nickname after he admired the whisky shelf behind me.
 And how could I resist using that name?

-I’m Swedish but since 2019 I live in the beautiful West Cork, Ireland.
-I lived here in 2008, and after I moved back to Sweden, West Cork continued to be like home, and eventually I needed to do something about that.
-Now I live on a beautiful peninsula, surrounded by farmlands, the sea, and cows.
+I’m Swedish but since 2019 I live in the beautiful West Cork, Ireland, on a beautiful peninsula, surrounded by farmlands, the sea, and cows.

-Whisky Queen was launched in August 2020, as a fun project alongside Irish drams, where I could allow myself to be an amateur and just have a bit of fun around whisky.
-I also wanted a place to brag about Swedish whisky.
+Whisky Queen was launched in August 2020, as a fun project alongside my earlier whiskey blog (Irish drams, now closed down).
+On the old blog I had too high ambitions of sounding like I knew what I was doing, and it was difficult to get away from that.
+I wanted to create a place where I could allow myself to be an amateur and just have a bit of fun around whisky, but the main reason for the name change was that I also wanted a place to brag about Swedish whisky.
 I’m Swedish after all, and I’m highly proud of Mackmyra, Smögen, High Coast and more.
-On this blog I also wanted to bring in my other passion in life, which is music.
+On this blog, I also wanted to bring in my other passion in life, which is music.
 Whisky is an art form – and so is music.
 Whisky and music have lots of similarities that I’m going to talk about eventually.

 As you may have noticed, I use the spellings whisky and whiskey a bit interchangeably.
 Since I write about both whisky and whiskey, it’s hard to decide what to use in articles that talk about both whisky and whiskey.
-But in review posts I will use the spelling that is used by that particular whisk(e)y company.
+But in review-type posts, I will use the spelling that is used by that particular whisk(e)y company.